 Self-destruction, her assassin muttered, bringing the sentence to its logical conclusion.

 A tiny magenta being, taking advantage of the wanton distribution of death, weaved its way from a nearby doorway towards the giant.
 At last, the giant stirred from inanimacy, as though perturbed by this sudden motion about its person.

 The giant slowly glanced up at the familiar voice’s exclamation.

 Did you do this, beast?
-The young girl navigated the scene of grotesquely elaborate massacre, staged at the giant’s feet, as though for his enjoyment.
+The girl navigated the scene of grotesquely elaborate massacre, staged at the giant’s feet, as though for his enjoyment.
+Wow, this is all… me!
 She navigated the room with deliberate care, not wanting to perturb the artfully crafted mise-en-scene of deathly peace.
-Especially, perhaps, owing to the fact of its multiple instantiations of her own gruesome demises.
+Especially, perhaps, owing to the fact of it representing multiple instantiations of her own gruesome demises.
 She arrived at a pair of standing corpses of herself, whom, it would seem, had managed the incredible, if dubious, feat of simultaneous assassination and death.

 A little… bleak, don’t you think?
 Walking towards her companion, she swiped a finger on the dusty walls.
 This place, she inspected the layer of dust on her finger, mildly disapprovingly, it’s just like a prison, isn’t it.
 Call me crazy, she yawned emphatically, but I’ve come to miss a night on the road.

 Hmm, the giant grunted in a low gravely grumble.

 He speaks!, she exclaimed unenthusiastically, looking elsewhere.
 Funny, she carried on in an equally humourless tone, I only remember making one of these… puppets.